 About Giara Horses

-“Cavallino della Giara” (The little horse of Giara), it is originally from the
+“Cavallino della Giara” (The little horse of Giara), were originally from the highland

-highland region of the same name, in Sardinia.
-Little is known about its
+region of the same name, in Sardinia.
+Little is known about their origins.
+Probably

-and agile.
-It can be used for herding sheep or, if well-trained it makes an
+strong and agile.
+They can be used for herding sheep or, if well-trained they make